If you need to find the answer to this puzzling question of how much meat per person, then reading this article may help you.

 Shrinkage and Yield of Meat

-Fundamental nature of meat is it will shrink after cooking, and the amount of meat remains after cooking for eating is called yielded meat.
+Fundamental nature of meat is it will shrink after cooking, and the amount of meat that remains after cooking for eating is called yielded meat.
 Do not be hesitant about this fact.
 It’s a comfortable approximate percentage to keep in mind during busing and cutting the meat because this shrinkage percentage may be an increase or less according to the cutting shape of the meat pieces.

 - Bony pieces like wings, ribs have less shrinkage and more yield meat.